sumanth335/-Healthcare-Appointment-Scheduling-and-Notification-System/README.md

 </div>
 <h1 align="center">Welcome to the Medical Appointment Management System!</h1>
 <p align="center">A fun and efficient way to schedule your medical appointments!</p>
+### Why do need:
+* The Health care Appointment Scheduling and Notification System can be implemented in hospitals, clinics, dispensaries, etc. This System has the potential to increase the accessibility of a general practice, by offering the patients an opportunity to schedule a doctor’s appointment fast and easily.

+* In the current urban areas, where internet access is far higher, the number of potential consumers provides untapped opportunity for healthcare providers to facilitate and expand the span of primaryhealthcare.

+* Compared with traditional appointment methods, online appointment scheduling is more patient-centered and has many advantages due to improved access.

+* The impact of this System will improve the healthcare sector as it would eliminate the loopholes in current system and provide features like reduced no-show rate, decreased staff labour, reduced queue waiting time, and improved patient satisfaction.

 ## 🚀 Features
 * Seamless Scheduling: Easily book appointments with your favorite doctors.